junyangzhou-projects/rear-view-overpronation-classification/README.md

 > *Is it possible to detect overpronation automatically using computer vision techniques applied to rear-view running photos?*

 To simplify the scope, this project adopts a **geometric proxy definition** rather than a medical one:
-> Overpronation is assumed to occur when, on the stance side, the angle between knee→ankle and ankle→heel exceeds **10 degrees**, and the ankle appears rotated inward (the bottom of the foot rolls outward).
+> Overpronation is assumed to occur when, on the stance-side, the angle between knee→ankle and ankle→heel exceeds **+10 degrees**, indicating that the foot is rotated inward.

 This definition is used only for experimental purposes to test whether visual features corresponding to this geometry can be detected by a neural network.
 **It is not a medical diagnostic criterion** — anyone suspecting overpronation or other gait related issues should consult a qualified medical or physiotherapy professional.